-The Capital One credit card just launched a brand new credit card — the Capital One Venture X — where you can earn 100,000 bonus miles towards travel.
+The Capital One credit card launched a brand new credit card back in November — the Capital One Venture X — where you can earn 100,000 bonus miles towards travel.
 This is the first premium card in the Capital One portfolio, so let’s dive in to see if the card is worth it.
 But as all good things must come to an end, this incredibly high bonus is ending today.

 For starters, the card costs a hefty $395 annual fee.
 While this isn’t cheap, it is significantly less expensive than many other card issuers premium cards, where some are over $600.
 There’s also many yearly benefits to offset the fee, and let’s not forget the welcome offer.